erhabot/open-wabot/README.md

     // Prefix configuration
     prefixes: ["!", ">", "$", ".", "-", "+", "?", "#", "@", "/", "&", ",", "ow!"], // Add the character you want to use as a prefix

+    // Session configuration
+    sessions: {
+        mongodb: "", // Change with your Mongodb URL to use the Mongodb session },

     // Bot information
     botName: "Open WABOT", // Name of the bot